 What is the best way to strain yogurt?

-The most effective way is to strainer it in one of those yogurt makers with the mesh insert.
+The most effective way is to strain it in one of those yogurt makers with the mesh insert.
 It will separate liquids from solids very quickly.

 How do you strain yogurt without a strainer?